-One of the impressive sights to behold is the massive nest of Sociable Weavers that often houses a pair of Pygmy Falcon.
-We will be stopping regularly along the way to look for Rufous-eared Warbler, White-throated Canary, Chestnut-vented and Layard's Tit-Babbler and a number of lark species.
+One of the impressive sights to behold is the massive nest of Sociable Weaver that often houses a pair of Pygmy Falcon.
+We stop regularly along the way to look for Rufous-eared Warbler, White-throated Canary, Chestnut-vented and Layard's Warbler (Tit-Babbler), and a number of lark species.
 We pass several extensive local farms on which we could see arid-land adapted mammals grazing, such as Oryx and Springbok.

 Descending the Spreetshoogte Pass we enter the oldest desert in the world, the Namib.
-We look for Herero Chat, Karoo Chat, Rüppell's Korhaan, Ludwig's Bustard, Burchell's Courser and other arid adapted species such as Yellow Canary, Cardinal Woodpecker, Pririt Batis and with luck Karoo Long-billed Lark.
+We look for Herero Chat, Karoo Chat, Rüppell's Korhaan, Ludwig's Bustard, Burchell's Courser, and other arid adapted species such as Yellow Canary, Cardinal Woodpecker, Pririt Batis, and with luck Karoo Long-billed Lark.

 Our accommodations are very close the entrance gate of Namib Naukluft National Park.
 Individual cabins blend in with the stark environment and keep a light footprint on the landscape with their simple design.
 We are immersed in the Namib here within granite outcrops and expansive desert views.
 Wildlife can roam just out our doors.
 Our spacious, air-conditioned rooms all have private bath and patios.
 Enjoy a drink from the bar or a dip in the pool in view of Elim Dune, or simply take in the immense sense of peace and quiet that this vast desert brings.

-Accommodations at Desert Quiver Camp (B,L,D)
+Accommodations at Dead Valley Lodge (B,L,D)

-Wed., July 21 Namib-Naukluft National Park Sossusvlei & Deadvlei
+Sat., Oct.
+15 Namib-Naukluft National Park Sossusvlei & Deadvlei

-We get up by starlight to be at the park gate for first entry and sunrise at Sossusvlei.
+We get up by starlight to witness sunrise at the dunes at Sossusvlei.
 Marvel at some of the largest sand dunes in the world, all a deep orange-red color that glows with first light.
 We spend the day exploring this magnificent landscape with its unique natural history.
-A special effort will be done to locate the Dune Lark, Namibia's only true endemic.
-Learn about desert plant adaptations, look for lizards and study animal tracks left in the sand.
+A special effort is made to locate the Dune Lark, Namibia's only true endemic.
+Learn about desert plant adaptations, look for lizards, and study animal tracks left in the sand.

-You also have the opportunity to walk into the world-renowned area called Deadvlei where you will have the opportunity to photograph this magnificent landscape.
+You also have the opportunity to walk into the world-renowned area called Deadvlei where you have the opportunity to photograph this magnificent landscape.
 Artistic skeletons of tree trunks rise from a white clay pan with massive red dunes behind-just striking!
 Both areas are within the larger Namib-Naukluft National Park.

-Returning to Camp, relax at the pool or sort through those first photographs-now your own!
-Accommodations at Desert Quiver Camp (B,L,D)
+Returning to camp, relax at the pool or sort through those first photographs-now your own!
+Accommodations at Dead Valley Lodge (B,L,D)

-Thurs., July 22 Sossusvlei | Swakopmund
+Sun., Oct.
+16 Sossusvlei | Swakopmund

-Today we head towards the coast, stopping regularly to look for arid zone specialists such as Ludwig's Bustard, Sociable Weaver, Pygmy Flacon, Lappet-faced Vulture and Burchell's Courser.
-The dry river courses and drainage lines are relatively well wooded and we should see species such as Dusky Sunbird, Rosy-faced Lovebird and Scaly-feathered finch along the way.
+Today we head towards the coast, stopping regularly to look for arid zone specialists such as Ludwig's Bustard, Sociable Weaver, Pygmy Flacon, Lappet-faced Vulture, and Burchell's Courser.
+The dry river courses and drainage lines are relatively well wooded and we should see species such as Dusky Sunbird, Rosy-faced Lovebird, and Scaly-feathered Finch along the way.

-After a lunch break in the desert we will close in on the coast where the cold Benguela current from the Atlantic Ocean brings in dense coastal fogs.
+After a lunch break in the desert we close in on the coast where the cold Benguela current from the Atlantic Ocean brings in dense coastal fogs.

 Swakopmund is a popular seaside resort because of its old-world charm and relaxed atmosphere.
-Swakopmund exudes romance and history which makes it a rich cultural melting pot of old and new.
-The town is an eclectic mixture of Bohemian and Bavaria which make it home to artists, hippies, strait-laced descendants of German settlers, stately Herero women in Victorian dresses, and hardworking miners, game rangers, safari operators and fishermen.
+Swakopmund exudes romance and history, which makes it a rich cultural melting pot of old and new.
+The town is an eclectic mixture of Bohemian and Bavaria, which make it home to artists, hippies, strait-laced descendants of German settlers, stately Herero women in Victorian dresses, and hardworking miners, game rangers, safari operators, and fishermen.